pantheon-systems/documentation/source/_docs/caching-advanced-topics.md

 ## Manually Expiring Cache for Static Assets (e.g. CSS, JS, PDFs, Images)

 Pantheon sets a max-age header of 366 days on static assets.
-While these can be expired from the Pantheon Edge, an end user's browser or a CDN in front of Pantheon will cache the asset for a year - something neither site owners, site developers, or Pantheon can control.
+While these can be expired from the Pantheon Edge, an end user's browser or a CDN in front of Pantheon will cache the asset for a year - something neither site owners, site developers, nor Pantheon Support can control.

 The simplest method for dealing with this is to ensure any new version of a static asset has a new name.
 This will force the user's browser to grab the new version of the asset.